webvijayi/CookFast/Updates.md

 - Used consistent color schemes and styling that match the existing design system
 - Ensured dark/light mode support with appropriate contrast and visual hierarchy
 - Utilized schema.org structured data for better search engine visibility and rich snippets
+- Selected "Doc Types" as the navigation label for clarity and brevity in the header menu

 ### Next Steps
 1. Monitor user engagement with the new document types section